mdeugarteromero/msac-lab6/exercise06.md

         git status

 10. Which of the steps could be omitted?
+The git status checking so often.

 11. Why might it be a bad idea to omit them?
+It is always good to double check to make sure what you commit is committed or vice versa.

 12. Repeat the above steps to add a new file with the name `vegetables.txt`